Carbon County, Wyoming

 - Present - Carbon County continues to be a significant contributor to Wyoming's energy industry, with ongoing coal and oil production.

-This timeline provides a concise overview of the key events in the history of Carbon County, Wyoming.
+This timeline provides a condensed summary of the historical journey of Carbon County, Wyoming.